ErikAvilov/ft_transcendance/readme.md

 ⚠️ An .env file is needed to start the docker project ⚠️

-You can make one yourself with these parameters
+You can make one yourself with these parameters and keep it in the root

 POSTGRES_USER=name